U.S. suspends at least $900 million in security aid to Pakistan

 “Pakistan could be within their rights if they tell us you don’t have flyover rights anymore,” she said.

-Addititional reporting by David Alexander, Phil Stewart and Patricia Zengerle; Writing by Arshad Mohammed; Editing by Jonathan Oatis and James Dalgleish
+Addititional reporting by David Alexander, Phil Stewart and Patricia Zengerle and Drazen Jorgic in ISLAMABAD; Writing by Arshad Mohammed; Editing by James Dalgleish, Robert Birsel